prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ## Step 5: Install and configure a validator node using Prysm

-:::info
+:::info 33 ETH Required

-This section requires 33 ETH (for Mainnet) or 33 GöETH (for Testnet).
+Running a validator requires 33 ETH (for Mainnet) or 33 GöETH (for Testnet).
+Instructions for acquiring GöETH are provided below.s

 :::